castorway/CMPUT466-miniproject/readme.md

 ## Results

-Results are stored in the `CMPUT 466 Miniproject/results` directory.
+Results are stored in the `CMPUT466-miniproject/results` directory.
 I have uploaded the CSV files generated to this repository, but not the saved model files.